 The project idea needs to be presented with the application and convince the selection committee that the applicant is the right person to implement the project.

 In the table below you can see the participants’ project titles from the Leadership Course 2015-2017.
-The participants are currently working on their projects and making great progress in their respective institutions.

 |Gabriela Burlacu||Hospice Casa Sperantei, Bucharest